7.5 – Odds ratio

 Relative risk v. odds ratio

 We introduced another way to quantify this association as the Relative Risk (RR) and Absolute Risk Reductions in the previous section.
 Both can be used to describe the risk of the treatment (exposed) group relative to the control (nonexposed) group.
 RR is the ratio the treated to control group.
 OR is the ratio between odds of treated (exposed) and control (nonexposed).
 What’s the difference?
-OR is more general — it can be used in situations in which the researcher choses the number of effected individuals in the groups and, therefore, the base rate or prevalence of the condition in the population is not known or is not representative of the population, whereas RR is appropriate when prevalence is known (this is a general point, but see Schechtman 2002 for a nice discussion).
+OR is more general — it can be used in situations in which the researcher choses the number of affected individuals in the groups and, therefore, the base rate or prevalence of the condition in the population is not known or is not representative of the population, whereas RR is appropriate when prevalence is known (this is a general point, but see Schechtman 2002 for a nice discussion).

 The odds ratio is related to relative risk, but not over the entire range of possible risk.
 Odds of an event is simply the number of individuals with the event divided by the number without the event.
 Odds of an event therefore can range from zero (event cannot occur) to infinity (event must occur).
 For example, odds of eight (1.89:1) means that nearly two male students were student athletes at Brown University for every one female student.